Supreme Court may soon expand gun rights amid roiling debate

 (The Hill) – The Supreme Court will soon issue its first major Second Amendment opinion in more than a decade, coming after a pair of recent mass shootings sent the nation reeling and reignited a tense debate over gun rights and public safety.

-The conservative majority court is expected to rule in the coming days or weeks in a pending dispute over New York state’s tight limits on the concealed carry of handguns.
+The conservative majority court is expected to rule in the coming days or weeks in a pending dispute over New York’s tight limits on the concealed carry of handguns.

 Experts said that while it’s unclear just how broadly the Supreme Court would rule, the restrictive New York law is likely to be invalidated in a decision that could have ramifications for gun control efforts across the country.